 Although we don't expect most people who watch varied content to have any issues, OLED TVs, such as the LG OLED C9 do have the possibility of experiencing burn in.

 This TV has three features to help mitigate burn-in.
 We recommend enabling the Screen Shift option, and setting Logo Luminance Adjustment to 'Low.'
 There's also an automatic pixel refresher that can be run manually if needed.

 You can read about our investigation into this here.

 Like all OLED TVs, the LG C9 has a nearly-instantaneous response time.
 There's some very subtle overshoot in near-black scenes, but this shouldn't be very noticeable.

 This extremely fast response time can cause the image to stutter, which may bother some people.

-The LG C9 has an optional Black Frame Insertion feature that can improve the appearance of motion.
+The LG OLED C9 has an optional Black Frame Insertion feature that can improve the appearance of motion.

-On the C9, this option is activated by setting TruMotion to 'User' and toggling the OLED Motion setting.
+This option is activated by setting TruMotion to 'User' and toggling the OLED Motion setting.
 This option can only be turned on or off, and it always flickers at 60Hz.
 Enabling this option will cause judder when playing back 24p content.

 See here for the settings that control the C9's motion interpolation feature.

-If this effect bothers you, you can either enable the TV's OLED Motion feature, which can help a bit, or enable the C9's motion interpolation feature.
+If this effect bothers you, you can either enable the TV's OLED Motion feature, which can help a bit, or enable the LG C9's motion interpolation feature.